Today, we are launching Don’t Call Me Resilient, a new podcast about race and racism.

 I’ve read and heard many hopeful stories over the past year about people being resilient in the face of adversity.
 With millions of tragic deaths due to COVID-19 worldwide, as well as job losses, illness and the psychological impact of a racial reckoning, many people are dealing with trauma in resilient ways.

-Our society is marked by deep systemic divides and many are recognizing that fact in new ways.
-Many people of colour have to deal with racism every day — be it microaggressions at work or the larger impacts of systemic racism that can create life and death situations.
+Our society is marked by deep systemic divides and many are recognizing this fact in new ways.
+People of colour have to deal with racism every day — be it microaggressions at work or the larger impacts of systemic racism that can create life and death situations.
 These issues are constant.
 And the only way to survive is to be resilient.

 In response to President Barack Obama’s call to be resilient after the devastating impact of the BP Deepwater Horizon oil spill, activist and lawyer Tracie Washington told Al Jazeera’s Fault Lines: “Stop calling me resilient….
 Because every time you say, ‘Oh, they’re resilient,’ that means you can do something else to me.
 I am not resilient.”

-Maria Kaika at the University of Manchester picked up the discussion:
+Maria Kaika at the University of Manchester picked up on that discussion:

 “If we took Tracie Washington’s objection seriously, we would stop focusing on how to make citizens more resilient ‘no matter what stresses they encounter,’ as this would only mean that they can take more suffering, deprivation or environmental degradation in the future … focus instead on [trying] to change these factors.…”